-There are two integral fuel tanks, one per wing.
+The CJ1+ has two integral fuel tanks, one per wing, providing a total of 3,220 pounds (1,461 kg) of usable fuel.
 System operation is fully automatic throughout the normal flight profile with each engine receiving fuel from its respective wing tank.
-Fuel is heated through an oil heat exchanger and anti-ice additive is not required.
-Refueling is accomplished through over wing filler ports.
+Fuel is heated through an oil heat exchanger and anti-ice additives are not required.